Application Deadline Extended: Obstetric Anaesthesia Fellowship Programme, Nigeria 2019

 • Copy of photograph page of Passport

-Applications will be considered by a panel of anaesthesiologists selected by WFSA, and successful applicants will be informed by end of December 2018.
+Applications will be considered by a panel of anaesthesiologists selected by WFSA, and successful applicants will be informed by mid February.

 Successful applicants must confirm their intention to take up the scholarship within 2 days of notification.
 Failure to do so will result in the scholarship being offered to the next applicant.